Congressional Hearings on Toyota Recall Begin

 - Congress uncovered statements in internal Toyota documents that praised Toyota for saving approximately $100 million by avoiding a more extensive and more costly Toyota recall.

-More is sure to come in these Toyota recall hearings, and if you or someone you love has been harmed as a result of driving a defective Toyota, you need the help of a Toyota recall lawyer from the law firm of Phillips Law Group.
+More is sure to come in these Toyota recall hearings, and if you or someone you love has been harmed as a result of driving a defective Toyota, you need the help of a Phoenix injury attorney from the law firm of Phillips Law Group.
 The firm has decades of collective experience in helping consumers harmed by defective products, so contact Phillips Law Group today to schedule a free initial consultation.